Posts Tagged ‘McLaren M10B Chev’

 European Trip in 1968…

 Planning an all out assault on the 1969 Australian Touring Car Championship, Hamilton ordered a trick 911T/R, the car arrived early enough to compete in the 1968 ATCC, the last run to a one race format.
-Pete Geoghegan won the title again in his Mustang, Hamilton in the giant killing 2 litre 911 lost 2nd place on the last lap due to a puncture, Darrell King’s Morris Cooper S just beat him to the Warwick Farm chequered flag.
+Pete Geoghegan won the title again in his Mustang, Hamilton in the giant killing 2-litre 911 lost second place on the last lap due to a puncture, Darrell King’s Morris Cooper S just beat him to the Warwick Farm chequered flag.

 hammo wf

-Hamilton has his 911T/R in a beautifully balanced 4-wheel drift during his run to 3rd place in the one race Australian Touring Car Championship at Warwick Farm in September 1968.
-A flat tyre cost him 2nd on the last lap.
+Hamilton has his 911T/R in a beautifully balanced four-wheel drift during his run to third place in the one race Australian Touring Car Championship at Warwick Farm in September 1968.
+A flat tyre cost him second on the last lap.
 Pete Geoghegan won the title in his Ford Mustang.
 This car left Oz many years ago.(autopics.com.au)

 hamo 911

 Alan Hamilton exiting Clubhouse Corner at Mallala on 16 June 1969 during the ‘South Australian Touring Car Championship’, round 3 of the ATCC in 1969.
-AH was 2nd behind Pete Geoghegan, the first of 4 2nd places he achieved that year, the 2 litre 911T/R did not quite have the ‘Mumbo’ to knock off the big Mustang.
+AH was second behind Pete Geoghegan, the first of four second places he achieved that year.
+The 2-litre 911T/R did not quite have the Mumbo to knock off the big Mustang.
 (Dick Simpson)

 Moffat was in good form having won the preceding Sandown 500 in his big Falcon.
 Still a young driver, Turner was keen to exploit Hamilton’s speed, smoothness and mechanical sympathy.
 It was the start of a relationship between the drivers which would be mutually beneficial over the next decade.

-1969 was the famous Bathurst when tyres imported by Turner failed spectacularly, Moffat was called into the pits for a precautionary check after the tyres on the Brothers Geoghegan and Gibson/Seton cars failed.
-The Moffat/Hamilton duo were easier on the Goodyears than their teammates, the pitstop unnecessary and probably the cause of the pre-race favourite Falcons losing victory.
-The Holden Dealer Team Holden Monaro HG GTS350 of Colin Bond and Tony Roberts won the race.
+1969 was the famous Bathurst when tyres imported by Turner failed spectacularly.
+Moffat was called into the pits for a precautionary check after the tyres on the Brothers Geoghegan and Gibson/Seton cars failed.
+The Moffat/Hamilton duo were easier on the Goodyears than their teammates; the pitstop was unnecessary and probably the cause of the pre-race favourite Falcons losing the victory.
+The Holden Dealer Team Holden Monaro HG GTS 350 of Colin Bond and Tony Roberts won the race.

 hammo gtho